jsteigelman/Tippy/README.md

 The following functionality is implemented:

-* User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* User can enter a bill amount to update the total value
-* User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* User can select a tip percentage to update the tip value and total value
+* User can select a party size to update the total price per person

 ## Video Walkthrough